 - Find an artwork marked with the round ArtLens icon: In the galleries, the icon appears with the wall label.
-In the Artlens, the icon is light blue, and appears in the upper left corner of artwork images in Near You Now (iPad) or Galleries (iPhone), and below the favorites button on artwork detail pages.
+In the Artlens, the icon is light blue, and appears in the upper left corner of artwork images in Near You Now (iPad) or Galleries (iPhone), and below the favorite button on artwork detail pages.

 - Stand directly in front of the art.